Some remarks on a class of logarithmic curvature flow: Introduction

 \end{itemize} Notice that condition (i) is also necessary own to the translation invariance of this problem, condition (ii) is sufficient but not necessary, and condition (iii) was removed by a direct verification showed in Sheng-Trudinger-Wang\cite{STW04}.

 Different from the elliptic technique adopted by \cite{GM03} and \cite{STW04}, Bryan-Ivaki-Scheuer \cite{BIS23} recently reprove the regular Christoffel-Minkowski problem via a curvature flow involving a global term in the premise that the above assumptions (i) and (ii) hold.
-In this paper, we study the weighted regular Christoffel-Minkowski problem inspired by Chou-Wang \cite{CW00} on a logarithmic curvature flow without global terms.
-Employing a family of convex hypersurfaces $\partial \Omega_{t}$ parameterized by smooth map $X(\cdot,t):\sn\rightarrow \rnnn$ satisfying the following flow equation,
+In this paper, inspired by Chou-Wang \cite{CW00}, we introduce a class of new logarithmic curvature flow, employing a family of convex hypersurfaces $\partial \Omega_{t}$ parameterized by smooth map $X(\cdot,t):\sn\rightarrow \rnnn$ satisfying the following flow equation,

 To our knowledge, the utilization of logarithmic curvature flows for tackling the solvability of Minkowski problems is little except in case of the classical Minkowski problem ($k=n-1$) \cite{CW00}.
-The key ingredient of forming this phenomenon may lie on the establishment of a prior estimates.
-Our aim is to fill this gap and enrich this topic to some extent, we present the following question. \begin{ques} Let $\Omega_{0}$ contain the origin in its interior, and be a smooth, strictly convex body in $\rnnn$.
-For $\theta>0$, consider \eqref{GCF} subject to $X(\cdot,0)=\theta X_{0}$.
-Let $f$ be a positive and smooth function on $\sn$.
-What are the conditions on $f$ such that there exists $\theta^{*}>0$ such that the flow $X(\cdot,t)$ beginning at $\theta^{*}X_{0}$ tends to a smooth strictly convex hypersurface $\partial \tilde{\Omega}$ in the sense that
+The key ingredient of forming this phenomenon may lie in the establishment of a prior estimates.
+Our aim is to fill this gap and enrich this topic to some extent.